Share this guide:

-A credit score is used to predict your financial behaviour and allow lenders to determine whether they should or shouldn’t lend to you.
-The rating is based on your credit file, which is essentially a report of your financial history.
+A credit score is used to predict your financial behaviour and allow lenders to determine whether they should or shouldn't lend to you.
+The rating is based on your credit history, which is essentially a report of your financial history.

-Credit scores can not only affect your chances of getting a mortgage or a credit card, they affect rental applications, phone contracts, and utility bills, plus a whole host of other similarly exciting things.
+Credit scores can not only affect your chances of getting a mortgage or a credit card, they affect rental applications, mobile phone contracts, and utility bills, plus a whole host of other similarly exciting things.

 We're here to help you improve your credit score so you can get the best deals on the market for whatever product it is you're after.

 Compare loans today

 Get a quick online decision within minutes and check your eligibility applying without affecting your credit rating!